nshilstut/CareersInLIS-Metadata/instructions/validating-and-exporting.md

 So we're done, right?
 Nope.
 All we have right now is the standard Wikidata name form of the entity.
 This is good, but we still need to extract this name form to its own column, its identifier, or both.

 Transformations in OpenRefine are ways of manipulating data in columns beyond facets and filters.
-Transformations are predominately written in GREL, or General Refine Expression Language.
+Transformations are predominately written in **GREL**, or General Refine Expression Language.
 If you are familiar with Python commands or Excel formulas, you may see a number of similarities in GREL.
+Read more about GREL functions [here](https://github.com/OpenRefine/OpenRefine/wiki/GREL-Functions).

 On the Place column, select Edit column > Add column based on this column.
 Name this column placeIDs.
 In the transformation window, enter your GREL: